operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 [generic-constraint-ep]: https://github.com/operator-framework/enhancements/blob/master/enhancements/generic-constraints.md
 [compound-constraint-ep]: https://github.com/operator-framework/enhancements/blob/master/enhancements/compound-bundle-constraints.md

+#### `olm.deprecated`

+An `olm.deprecated` property defines an `olm.bundle` object which is not installable.
+Historically, bundle deprecation mechanisms required this property on the `olm.bundle` object(s).
+This was necessary for SQLite-based catalogs that required all `olm.bundle` objects contributing to valid upgrade edges be present to avoid foreign key violations.

+For file-based catalogs, we can simply omit the `olm.bundle` and maintain a valid upgrade graph.
+Since this property no longer serves any function in file-based catalogs, `opm render` will exclude `olm.bundle`s that contain this property.

 #### `olm.bundle.object` (alpha)

 `olm.bundle.object` properties are used to inline (or reference) a bundle's manifests directly in the catalog.